Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Help Igor get his Bone Biscuit back [Ch.
 12 - Secret Chapter]
 ```

-This Secret Chapter can be accessed by first speaking with the Dr. Finklestein, then to igor during Chapter 12.
+This Secret Chapter can be accessed by first speaking with Dr. Finklestein, then to Igor, both at the Nightmare Lab in Chapter 12.

 Igor will tell you that his Bone Biscuits disappeared while he was eating them close to a manhole.
 The manhole in question can be found to the left of the entrance to the lab.
 You should notice a manhole rattling going this way.
 Interact with it and you'll get to a Hidden Place with a Mega Spider inside.

-This Mega Spider is identical to the Mega Spider you've fought in chapter 5 so refer to <code>Damcel in Distress</code> to see how to defeat it.
+This Mega Spider is identical to the Mega Spider you've fought in chapter 5 so anything from that boss applies to this one as well.

 After defeating it, you'll get the Bone Biscuits.
-Go back to Igor and give him back his Bone Biscuits to finish the Secret Chapter.
+Go back to Igor and give them back to him to finish this secret chapter.

 ## Damageless, Full Combo